jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 #### Text

-- Write your description in sentence case, it’s a short sentence, and ends with period.
+- Write your description in sentence case; start with a capital letter and end with a period.
 - Keep your description short; aim for 100 characters or less, unless there is a lot to describe (120 is a good limit).

 **Note:**